datanav/docs/tutorial-getting-started-collect.rst

       "add_namespaces": false
     }

+.. admonition::  Reminder:

+    YRemember to import the following :download:`csv file <files/learn-hubspot-embedded-company.csv>` to your HubSpot company data.

 Having completed the Collect data tutorial, you are now ready to move onto the :doc:`Getting Started Enrich tutorial <tutorial-getting-started-enrich>`.